Miaga-o/DiscreteNotes/Discrete_CH9.typ

 == Introduction to Probability
-- Calculated probabilities often do not match reality unless data sizes tend to infinity or large values.
 - A process is *random* when it leads to an outcome from some set of outcomes, and it is impossible to predict with certainty what it may be.
   - In a coin flip, the set of outcomes is heads and tails, but it cannot be predicted with certainty if it is heads or tails, even considering a calculated probability of $50%$.